vvelkovski/tripsorter/README.md

 # tripsorter

-Web app that finds the cheapst or fastest way t travel from a city to another
+Web app that finds the cheapst or fastest way to travel from a city to another